CumulusNetworks/docs/content/cumulus-linux-511/Monitoring-and-Troubleshooting/Network-Troubleshooting/Monitoring-System-Statistics-and-Network-Traffic-with-sFlow.md

 {{< /tab >}}
 {{< tab "Linux Commands ">}}

-Edit the `/etc/hsflowd.conf` file to set up the collectors, sampling rates, and polling interval in seconds, then restart the `hsflowd` service with the `sudo systemctl start hsflowd` c                                             ommand.
+Edit the `/etc/hsflowd.conf` file to set up the collectors, sampling rates, and polling interval in seconds, then restart the `hsflowd` service with the `sudo systemctl start hsflowd` command.

 The following example polls the counters every 20 seconds, samples 1 of every 40000 packets for 40G interfaces, and sends this information to a collector at 192.0.2.100 on port 6343 and to another collector at 192.0.2.200 on interface eth0.